hashicorp/nomad/website/source/docs/agent/config.html.md

   applicable.

-*   `env.blacklist`: Nomad passes the host environment variables to `exec`, `raw_exec` and `java` tasks. `env.blacklist` is a comma seperated list of environment variable keys not to pass to these tasks.
-If specified, the defaults are overriden.
+*   `env.blacklist`: Nomad passes the host environment variables to `exec`, `raw_exec` and `java` tasks. `env.blacklist` is a comma separated list of environment variable keys not to pass to these tasks.
+If specified, the defaults are overridden.
 The following are the default:

     * `CONSUL_TOKEN`
     * `VAULT_TOKEN`